 It’s no secret that athletes at the highest level have a sense of entitlement being catered to their entire lives, but some of them have jaw-dropping backstories that brings them back to Earth.
-In a time where women’s voices are more powerful than ever, it’s difficult to hear about a young girl being blamed by an elite football player for something that at the surface seems so far out of her control.
+In a time where women’s voices are more powerful than ever, it’s difficult to hear how a young girl was blamed by an elite football player for something that seems so far out of her control.

 According to the Columbus Ledger-Enquirer, Chakeya Crawford, who is Crawford’s wife, came downstairs on Saturday morning around 5 a.m. and saw her husband standing over the girl with his genitals exposed.
 She contests that her husband ran because she scared him, and told her that nothing happened.
 Because it was so late, she went to bed deciding to handle the matter later.

-After an initial denial, Crawford later confessed to police that the two did in fact have intercourse, though he claims that it was the girl’s idea to do so, according to police.
+After an initial denial, Crawford later confessed the two did in fact have intercourse, though he claims that it was the girl’s idea to do so, according to police.

 Crawford is being held in Muscogee County Jail without bond awaiting trial for the felony charges.